Norbert Conrad Kaser: Biography

 Norbert C. Kaser was born in Brixen, a regional centre and the seat of a former Prince-Bishopric roughly 25 miles up-river of Bolzano.
 Paula Thum, his mother, was not married to Alois Mairunteregger (1913-1957), his father.
 Despite the social conventions of the time and place, Mairunteregger refused to "legitimize" his son retrospectively by marrying the child's mother.
 The infant was initially farmed out, looked after at one point by the "Grey Sisters of Saint Elizabeth".
 When Norbert was 10 his father was killed in an accident.
 By that time his mother had married Franz Kaser, a disabled war veteran and a carpenter by training, who adopted and thereby belatedly "legitimized" Norbert.
 Norbert Kaser was now able to grow up living with his mother and step-father.
 No longer able to work at his chosen trade, Franz Kaser instead supported the little family by working as a caretaker-gatekeeper with "J. Moessmer & Co., Nachfolger", a sheep-wool processing factory in nearby Bruneck.
 The job came with a "service flat", and the family accordingly lived on the factory premises.
-After completing his compulsory schooling Norbert Kaiser transferred to the "Humanistische Gymnasium" (secondary school) at Bruneck, along the Puster Valley.
+After completing his compulsory schooling Norbert Kaser transferred to the "Humanistische Gymnasium" (secondary school) at Bruneck, along the Puster Valley.
 His school career was badly disrupted by serious kidney illness.
 For much of the time he was nevertheless able to contribute to the family budget, taking jobs washing cars, selling crockery and undertaking hotel clerical work.
 In 1966 he sat for but failed the Matura (schooling completion exam) which would have opened the way to university-level education.
 He now left the Puster Valley, relocating to Laas (Vinschgau), a small remote town near the Swiss frontier, some fifty miles to the west.
 The principal industry in Laas involved marble quarrying: here, during 1966/67, he took a teaching job at the local middle school.